sizani/sizani/README.md

 # sizani
 A cloud status and reporting framework.
-You can avoid writing scripts and using generic command line tool to check stats or monitor your cloud resource instead use YAML to get a complete information about your infrastructure running on Cloud in a json format or beautify tabular format.
+You can avoid writing scripts and generic command line tools.
+Now you can use a very user-friendly framework to check stats or monitor your cloud infrastructure using a simple YAML.
+The default output is in a beautify tabular format or json format.
 I have tested the framework on Mac, Ubuntu and Windows 10.

 ## Getting Started